Leveraging AI

 Consumers have learned to adapt their media consumption by using additional methods like close captioning or pausing content.
 Make your marketing materials (e.g. ads, messages or creatives) easily digestible and give people a variety of ways of digesting content.

-Watch our webinar for more details
+Watch our event for more details

-We discuss most of what we covered above in a recent webinar, Navigating Distraction: Second Screen Culture and How to Grab Shoppers’ Attention, led by our AVP, Gillian Geddie.
+We discuss most of what we covered above in a recent event, Navigating Distraction: Second Screen Culture and How to Grab Shoppers’ Attention, led by our AVP, Gillian Geddie.
 Be sure to watch it if you want to see more about the insights we discovered.